 Wanting the best protection possible for his new ride, he drains the 0W-20 that came from the factory and installs 15W-50 racing oil.

 Next we have John.
-He’s a cost-savings enthusiast, so he buys a 1998 Toyota Corolla with cash.
+He’s a cost-savings enthusiast, so he buys a 1998 Toyota Corolla.
 It calls for 5W-30 motor oil.
 But he has some 10W-30 in his garage, so he uses it to change the oil.
 No sense wasting good oil.

 Engines are built to use a certain viscosity of motor oil